How to watch, stream the 2021 Oscar best picture nominees

 This black-and-white drama about the making of "Citizen Kane" as told through its screenwriter Herman J. Mankiewicz (played by Gary Oldman who is nominated for best actor) is a Netflix original and can still be found streaming there.

-Amanda Seyfried (who is nominated for best supporting actress) and Charles Dance co-star in the David Fincher (up for best director) directed film.
+Amanda Seyfried (who was nominated for best supporting actress) and Charles Dance co-star in the David Fincher (nominated for best director) directed film.

 "Minari"